Beyond Salary: What Benefits Matter Most to Nonprofit Employees?

 Even if not mandated, offering competitive packages gives nonprofits a significant edge in attracting and retaining talent in a competitive market.

 The needs and priorities of employees are constantly evolving.
 Nonprofit workers have been moving away from the sector and a big reason for this is the types of employee benefits that other companies are offering, on top of compensation factors.
-For nonprofits that are looking to improve their benefits packages and give them the competitive edge to start attracting qualified candidates to their mission, here are some of the top benefits and additional benefits that they can add for 2024:
+For nonprofits that are looking to improve their benefits packages and give them the competitive edge to start attracting qualified candidates to their mission, here are some of the top benefits and additional benefits that they can add:

 • Affordability and Transparency: Employees are savvier than ever when it comes to benefits.
 They want clear and concise information about their options, including costs, deductibles, and out-of-pocket expenses.
 Easy-to-understand explanations and user-friendly online portals make it easier for employees to make informed decisions about their benefits package.